Learn about the top auto insurers in Mississippi.

 Most providers recommended below scored well on the J.D.
 Power 2020 U.S. Auto Insurance Satisfaction StudySM for the Southeast region, which includes Alabama, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
 These providers also scored well in our team’s independent review, which considers cost, coverage, and customer service reputation in Mississippi.

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*Not all companies were included in our rate estimates for each state.
+You may also notice that some car insurance companies are listed above those with higher star ratings.
 This is because our star ratings take into account nationwide factors, while our ranking looks specifically at what insurance providers are best for car insurance in Mississippi.

 #1 USAA: Best For Military